ownkartikey/ownkartikey.github.io/README.md

 ## Deployment
 This project was developed using the [AWS Cloud9](https://aws.amazon.com/cloud9/) IDE, committed to git and pushed to GitHub using the built in function within cloud9.

-To deploy resume to GitHub Pages from its [GitHub repository](https://github.com/Kartikeyg03012/resume), the following steps were taken:
+To deploy resume to GitHub Pages from its [GitHub repository](https://github.com/ownkartikey/resume), the following steps were taken:

 1. Log into GitHub.
-2. From the list of repositories on the screen, select **Kartikeyg03012 / resume**
+2. From the list of repositories on the screen, select **ownkartikey / resume**
 3. From the menu items near the top of the page, select **Settings**
 4. Scroll down to the **GitHub Pages** section
 5. Under **Source** click the drop-down menu labelled **None** and select **Master Branch**